All children from Pre-primary to Year 12 are guaranteed places at their local public school.

 If your child is four years old by 30 June 2018 you can apply to enrol them in Kindergarten for 2018.

-In most cases, your child will be offered a place at your local school or a Community Kindergarten linked to your local school.
+In most cases, your child will be offered a place at your local public school or a Community Kindergarten linked to your local school.
 However, if the number of applications for enrolment exceeds the number of places available you may be referred to a nearby Kindergarten which has places available.
 The School Education Regulations 2000 specify how Kindergartens and Community Kindergartens must prioritise enrolments.

 Every child of Pre-primary age is required to attend school and is guaranteed a place at their local school.